Do you offer samples of each scent?

 Why do we use Coconut Wax?

-Coconut wax offers an exceptionally clean burn at a very slow rate and it throws scent extremely well as it has a much higher fragrance load capability.
+Coconut wax offers an exceptionally clean burn at a prolonged rate and it throws scent exceptionally well as it has a much higher fragrance load capability.
 Most of the candle industry has overlooked coconut wax as it has a higher overall cost per pound.
-We think the cost outweighs the benefits!
+We think the benefits outweigh the cost!